 3. The Schumpeterian view and its stupid love-story with innovation

 Let’s change focus here.
 Why are we talking about the enterprise?
 It’s the social entrepreneurs that make the change.
 Hence, it’s the entrepreneurial drive to disrupt markets and create innovative solutions to social issues that we need to focus on.
 The social enterprise is simply the legal entity in which a social entrepreneur generates innovative solutions to make this world a better place.
 This type of definition gives the social enterprise clear boundaries and differentiates the social enterprise from traditional enterprises.
 But, what if significant social good is generated through a traditional business model?

 YES!
 YES!
 BUT NO… WHY DOES SOCIAL GOOD HAVE TO BE GENERATED THROUGH INNOVATIVE SOLUTIONS?

 What is your definition of a social enterprise?

 All these types of definitions have pros and cons.
 We need to be understanding when we meet other practitioners carrying other views of social entrepreneurship.
 The important thing is that you know what YOU bring into the definition of what a social enterprise is.
 Your arguments behind make that definition.
 My preferred definition is seen below.
 It clearly states how much of the enterprise objectives that have to be connected to a social mission.
 And how much of the income that has to derive from market-based activities.

 “A social enterprise is an enterprise with a social mission as one of its primary objectives, and where the primary revenue source derives from commercial activity.” – (Ebrahim et al., 2014)

-Follow my Linkedin if you enjoyed the read
+Thank you Oscar!
+Follow his Linkedin if you enjoyed the read.